nickpoerio/CarND-Traffic-Sign-Classifier-Project/writeup.md

 4. zoom

 From a quick look at the samples there seemed to be already enough blurring and brightening/darkening effects.
 I augmented at least once each training sample.
-Less numerous classes have been augmented in order to have a similar number of samples.
+Less numerous classes have been augmented so that all classes have a similar number of samples in the training set

 ![alt text][image5]